Code-Institute-Submissions/MS1-Catsitting/README.md

 **Testimonials section:**

+This section will feature quotes from customers, including full names and photos to add further credibility.
+The testimonials will be presented in a responsive carousel for better user experience.

 ```
 - As a returning visitor, I want to read customer testimonials so that I can assess if the company is reliable and professional.